 Conservative financing structures constitute the central and basic idea of Vossloh's financing strategies.
 In the management of its capital structure, Vossloh focuses on the key data for companies with an investment grade rating.
-The financing of a group of companies generally takes place through Vossloh AG as a group holding company.
+Financing and the provision of liquidity of the group of companies typically take place centrally through Vossloh AG as the Group holding company.
 High creditworthiness of contracting parties plays just as significant a role as our commitment to building and maintaining long-term relationships with our lending partners.
-Derivative financial instruments are exclusively used for hedging existing or foreseeable underlying transactions.
+Vossloh only uses derivative financial instruments to hedge specific risks from existing or expected future underlying transactions.

 Breakdown of financial liabilities

-For the reconciliation of the financial liabilities to the IAS 39 valuation categories, see pages 104 ff. of the 2016 Annual Report, “Additional information on financial instruments”.
+For the reconciliation of the IFRS 9 valuation categories, see pages 160 et seq. of the 2022 Annual Report, “Additional information on financial instruments.”